 Now that you have all your contact and tax information out of the way, you simply need to complete the request invitation form.

-Why/how will you promote and sell to Amazon’s audience and customers?
-Be honest.
+- Explain how you will promote and sell to Amazon’s audience and customers?

 Design Outsourcing Companies We Recommend: